Nickel and Cobalt Superalloys Sample Preparation

 Etching

 Nickel and cobalt superalloys take Marble's reagent as the canonical first-pass etch, with Modified Kalling's for sharper detail on Inconel and Hastelloy.
 The classic γ′ imaging etch is electrolytic 5% chromic acid at 5 V — chemical etches don't give the same crisp γ matrix / γ′ precipitate contrast that the chromic gives at SEM magnification.
-Murakami's reagent is the Co-base carbide etch for Stellite-class wear alloys.
+Murakami's reagent darkens the Cr-rich carbides in Stellite-class Co-base wear alloys.

 Common Etchants for Nickel and Cobalt Superalloys